massiricci68/Athletics-Training/src/README.md

 # ICM42605
 Arduino library for communicating with the [ICM42605](https://invensense.tdk.com/products/motion-tracking/6-axis/icm-42605/) six-axis Inertial Measurement Units (IMU).

-It is based on the ICM42688 library, as the register interface between the two gyros is almost identical.
+It is based on the ICM426XX library TDK Api

 # Description
 The InvenSense ICM42605 supports I2C, up to 400 kHz, and SPI communication, up to 1 MHz for register setup and 24 MHz for data reading.
 The following selectable full scale sensor ranges are available: